abesnier/docker-guacamole/README.md

 Built from Github | guacamole:github <br> guacamole:github-pg13 | guacamole:github-pg14 | guacamole:github-pg15 | guacamole:github-pg16 | guacamole:github-pg17

 # What's- new / Changelog
+**2025-01-30** - Modified start-uo script to remove all extensions from the extensions directory.
+This will prevent old versions to remain unused, and any way, extensions are populated back at start up from the image.

 **2025-01-21** - Modified building process by simplifying Dockerfiles and docker-compose, etc...
 This allows me to build faster and save CPU usage!
 This does not change the content of the images, but will allow me to update faster!

 **2025-01-20** - PG17 images seem to be working ok, so please consider them available.
 Also, updated to PostgreSQL JDBC 42.7.5.